 - Stick-on thermometers for dogs — dirt cheap, less accurate but good pick for a whelping box

 Here is our list of the top 5 best dog thermometers currently available.
-Also below our review is a guide explaining each type of thermometer in more details.
+Also below our review is a guide explaining each type of thermometer in more detail.

 Based on our thorough research, we have collected the top 5 best dog thermometers based on their accuracy and ease of use.
 These are very well praised online and in many reviews we’ve considered to come up with our rankings.